 - Exposure Therapy

 Nothing is particularly set in stone when it comes to mental illness.
 What might appear to be a social anxiety might actually turn out to be general anxiety once a treatment begins, and as professionals, it’s in our nature to adapt and change our methods based on how you react to them.
 We don’t pick a course and stay with it against better judgment – your treatment will conform to your situation, until we find a way to help you as best as possible.
 That’s the special thing about our services.
-At Vantage Point, we build a treatment plan that:
+At Vantage Point, we build a complete social anxiety disorder treatment plan that:

 - Is undoubtedly built around you